Overview of This Lesson

 However, you're also permitted to write a statement such as:

-This constructs an Animal instance and references it with the Pet variable bar.
-The actual type of bar is Animal, but the declared type of bar is Pet (because the variable being declared is of type Pet).
+This constructs a Pet instance and references it with the Animal variable bar.
+The actual type of bar is Pet, but the declared type of bar is Animal.

 If you were to then try to execute bar.doStuff();, would Pet's doStuff() execute or would Animal's doStuff() execute?
-Dynamic binding states that we must look at what the actual type of the object is: in this case the actual type is Animal, therefore the Animal's doStuff() method will execute.
+Dynamic binding states that we must look at what the actual type of the object is: in this case the actual type is Pet, therefore the Pet's doStuff() method will execute.

 Overridable Method Call in Constructor Warning